Background pattern

 • Pancreatitis.

-Very common: may affect more than 1 in 10 people:
+Very frequent: may affect more than 1 in 10 people:

-• Visual disturbance (change in vision, such as blurred vision, visual colour changes, abnormal light perception intolerance, colour blindness, eye disorder, halo vision, night blindness, oscillating vision, spark vision, visual aura, decreased visual acuity, visual clarity, partial loss of usual visual field, visual field spots).
+• Visual disturbance (change in vision, such as blurred vision, visual disturbances of colors, abnormal intolerance to visual perception of light, color blindness, eye disorder, visual halo, night blindness, oscillating vision, spark vision, visual aura, decreased visual acuity, visual clarity, partial loss of usual visual field, spots in the visual field).

 • Fever.